 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing and/or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking in normal nourishment, which may weaken you and further limit your ability to exercise.
-Limit any vigorous exercise for 24 hours after surgery, as this will increase blood pressure and may cause more bleeding from the extraction site.
+Limit any vigorous exercise for 24 hours after surgery, as this will increase blood pressure and may cause more bleeding from the extraction sites.

 - In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
-This is a normal post-operative occurrence, which may occur 2-3 days postoperatively.
+This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

-- Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth following surgery.
+- Stiffness (trismus) of the jaw muscles may cause difficulty in opening your mouth following surgery.
 This is a normal post-operative event which will resolve in time.
 Warm, moist heat may help.

 - Sutures may have been placed; if so, they will dissolve on their own in 7-10 days.
-Sometimes they become dislodged; this is no cause for alarm.
+Sometimes they become dislodged—this is no cause for alarm.
 Just remove the loose suture from your mouth and discard it.